LSSU Student Handbook

 - Sault Ste.
 Marie Police Department,

-- Director, Assistant Director of Residence Life or any Residence Life Staff member,
+- Director, Associate Director of Campus Life and Housing or any Residence Life Staff member,

 - Any University official.

 Survivors and persons receiving reports of sexual assault are reminded of the importance of preserving evidence that may be necessary to the proof of criminal sexual assault or for use in University disciplinary proceedings.
 All University personnel are encouraged to immediately refer sexual assault survivors to the Diane Peppler Resource Center.

 2. The survivor has the right to have any and all sexual assaults treated seriously and the right to be treated with dignity.
 The University recognizes that a sexual assault is more than an assault on an individual’s body it is an attack on the individual’s dignity and sense of self.
 The University is committed to ensuring that the decision to take action against the accused shall rest solely with the survivor.
 There may be circumstances, however, depending on the status of the alleged assailant and the seriousness of the offense, in which the University must take action to protect the survivor or other members of the University community.

 The best way for a survivor to retain control over actions is to report the assault in the first instance to a confidential counselor, such as the University’s Counseling Center or the Diane Peppler Resource Center, where no action will be taken without the survivor’s consent, unless required by law.